jimlaur/hide-email-in-html/README.md

 A subfolder, ''App'', is created to hold the options Perl module, because the current folder (.) is included in the @INC Perl search path for modules.
 The module is ''./App/Options.pm'', which is available from the Perl CPAN library.

+==description of operation==

+There is an initial setup phase where the script determines the names of the file to convert and the destination file after conversion.

+The script also sets up the 3 part javascript substitution template.

+The script then reads the file to convert all at once.

+A global search and replace statement is applied to the input file which converts all email addresses matching a given regular expression into javascript statments.

+The script then writes the conveted file to the destination.